fahadmaq007/spring-boot-rdbms-evaluation/README.md

 How to run?
 ***********
 It's a gradle project built using Spring Boot2.
-Since it's an evaluation, run the individual test cases in your favourite IDE.
+Run it with gradle test command.
+Since it's an evaluation I generally run the individual test cases in the IDE to capture the test results.